WEEE-Open/WEEEhire-ng/README.md

 You do not need to configure the SSO part, neither LDAP, neither sendmail, nor to install APCu: these are required in production only.

-In fact, if TEST_MODE is trues in config.php:
+In fact, if TEST_MODE is true in config.php:

 - Emails will *not* be sent, they are printed to stderr
 - Authentication is bypassed, access `[::]:8777/candidates.php` directly